Akshaykumar05/Study-notes/README.md

 #### How do APIs work?
 * The working principle of an API is commonly expressed through the request-response communication between a client and a server.
 The client is any front-end application that a user interacts with.
 The server is in charge of backend logic and database operations.
 In this scenario, an API works as a middle layer between the client and the server, making it possible to send data requests and responses.
 ![](https://www.altexsoft.com/media/2019/06/1.png)

+### NumPy
+* NumPy is a general purpose array processing package.
+It provides a high performance multidimentional array object and tools for working with these arrays.
+It is the fundamental package for scientific computing with python.